Silv3rPRO/slate/source/includes/_otheractions.md

 function setMount(mount)
 ```

-Sets the item that will be used to mount the player
+Sets the item that will be used to mount the player.

 ### PARAMETERS